-01/21 - Historical Perspective II: The Far Right in the Post-Fascist Era
+01/13 - Historical Context I: The Post-Fascist Era (2)

 The First World War was supposed to be the "War to End All Wars" but instead gave rise to fascism and the Second World War, the most destructive war in human history.
 After WW2, Europe was divided by the Cold War into a communist and authoritarian East and a capitalist and democratic West.
 In Western Europe individual states started a (still ongoing) process of integration, which was grounded in the idea of "never again."
 So how did the far right, which has always been linked to fascism, adapt to this 'postfascist' era?